Masks Bacterial Filtration Efficiency (BFE) Tester | YY 0469 / ASTM F2100 / BS EN 14683

 1. What is a BFE Tester?

-It is an instrument used to measure the bacterial filtration efficiency of
+It is an instrument used to measure the bacterial filtration efficiency of medical masks by comparing upstream and downstream bacterial concentrations.

 2. Why is BFE testing important?

-BFE testing ensures that medical masks can effectively block bacteria,
+BFE testing ensures that medical masks can effectively block bacteria, meeting international quality and safety standards for healthcare protection.

 3. What types of masks can be tested?

-Surgical masks, medical face masks, and other protective masks made from
+Surgical masks, medical face masks, and other protective masks made from nonwoven or composite materials.

 4. How does the test work?

 A bacterial aerosol is generated and passed through the mask material.
-The
+The downstream bacteria are collected using an Andersen six-stage sampler, and the filtration efficiency is calculated.

 5. Which standards does the tester comply with?